Square Footage Calculator

 How do you calculate square footage?

-How do I find square footage of an L‑shaped or irregular room?
+How do I find the square footage of an L‑shaped or irregular room?

 How many square feet are in a square yard?